waywardphilosopher/mothertongue/src/content/pages/terms.md

 This site runs using Astro, which makes it lightweight and privacy-aware.
 It does not use cookies by default.

-We collect visitor analytics through Plausible, a privacy-focussed GDPR-compliant alternative to Google Analytics.
-Unlike Google Analytics, Plausible does not track, collect, or store any personal data or personally identifiable information.
+We collect visitor analytics through Umami, a privacy-focussed GDPR-compliant alternative to Google Analytics.
+Unlike Google Analytics, Umami does not track, collect, or store any personal data or personally identifiable information.

 We use [Beehiiv](https://www.beehiiv.com/) as our newsletter tool.
 The Beehiiv script uses cookies to function.
 You can read their privacy policy [here](https://www.beehiiv.com/privacy).
 Our newsletter uses double opt-in, so after signing up, you will receive an email to confirm your subscription.